Brutalist architecture: Reception

 The Queen Elizabeth Square flats (1962) in Glasgow being demolished in 1993.

 A 2014 article in The Economist noted its unpopularity with the public, observing that a campaign to demolish a building will usually be directed against a brutalist one.
 According to Simon Jenkins, "Few styles in history can have been met with so many pleas from its users to see it destroyed."
 In 2005, the British TV programme Demolition ran a public vote to select twelve buildings that ought to be demolished, and eight of those selected were brutalist buildings.

 One argument is that this criticism exists in part because concrete façades do not age well in damp, cloudy maritime climates such as those of northwestern Europe and New England.
 In these climates, the concrete becomes streaked with water stains and sometimes with moss and lichen, and rust stains from the steel reinforcing bars.

 Critics of the style find it unappealing due to its "cold" appearance, projecting an atmosphere of totalitarianism, as well as the association of the buildings with urban decay due to materials weathering poorly in certain climates and the surfaces being prone to vandalism by graffiti.
 Despite this, the style is appreciated by others, and preservation efforts are taking place in the United Kingdom.

 In the 21st century

 After two unsuccessful proposals to demolish Preston bus station (1969, Lancashire, UK), it gained Grade II listed building status in September 2013.

-Although the original brutalist movement was largely over by the late 1970s and early 1980s, having largely given way to structural expressionism and deconstructivism, it has experienced a resurgence of interest since 2015 with the publication of a variety of guides and books, including Brutal London (Zupagrafika, 2015), Brutalist London Map (2015), This Brutal World (2016), SOS Brutalism: A Global Survey (2017), and the lavish Atlas of Brutalist Architecture (Phaidon, 2018).
+Although the original brutalist movement was largely over by the late 1970s and early 1980s, having largely given way to structural expressionism and deconstructivism, it has experienced a resurgence of interest since 2015 with the publication of a variety of guides and books, including Brutal London (Zupagrafika, 2015), Brutalist London Map (2015), This Brutal World (2016), SOS Brutalism: A Global Survey (2017) and the Atlas of Brutalist Architecture (2018).
 This resurgence of interest has been accompanied by new construction in the brutalist style, termed neobrutalism.